 House price and mortgage rate predictions for 2025

 2024 was a bit of a whirlwind in mortgage land.
-Mortgage rates rose, fell and rose again as the economy rode the waves of inflation falling from 4.0% in January to 1.7% in September and then back up to 2.3% in October.
-Not to mention the general election and the first Budget from a Labour government in 14 years.
-There were some milestone moments for mortgages too - the Bank of England cut its base rate for the first time since 2020, and mortgage rates below 4% made a reappearance.
-And 2025 is set to be as eventful when it comes to mortgage rates and the housing market.
-Keep reading to find out our 2025 predictions of what could be on the cards.
+The average two-year fixed-rate mortgage deal fell from 5.93% to 5.62%, as inflation fell from 4.0% to 1.7% and then back up to 2.3%.
+Not to mention the general election, the first Budget from a Labour government in 14 years and the Bank of England cutting its base rate for the first time since 2020.

 In this guide